stojg/silverstripe-resque/README.md

 - SilverStripe with requirements
 - Redis server
 - (optional) a worker monitor, eg god or monit, to start and monitor the worker(s).
+- This module require that the PHP pcntl module is installed

 _Still in development_